darkfrog26/slice-and-dice/README.md

 You can connect to the local ArangoDB instance by opening http://localhost:8529 in the browser.
 In addition, you can test the authentication in the browser via: http://localhost:8080/user/authenticate?username=clipboard&password=clipboard

+## Testing
+You can run the `test.sh` script to run the unit tests locally.
+However, this assumes a running instance of ArangoDB to test against.
+Notice in the spec that all points of the criteria is covered (https://github.com/darkfrog26/slice-and-dice/blob/master/src/test/scala/spec/APISpec.scala).

 ## Endpoints
 Unfortunately, due to lack of time, I wasn't able to create an OpenAPI / Swagger implementation for this, but you can see the endpoints in action in the spec tests.
 You should also be able to see the tests successfully running in the